Overview

 Some research indicates that this process occurs because the brain's chemical reaction to intense emotions from past trauma can reemerge in the body when an individual experiences "triggers"2 in the present.
 This reaction can result in chronic3 stress and anxiety that may manifest as other somatic symptoms such as gastrointestinal troubles, muscle soreness, and intense headaches.

-Rooted in the work of pioneers like Peter Levine, somatic therapy emphasizes the role of the body in processing traumatic experiences and is often used as a modality within trauma therapy.
+Rooted in the work of pioneers like Peter Levine, somatic therapy emphasizes the role of the body in processing traumatic experiences and is often used as a therapeutic modality within trauma therapy.
 Somatic therapists use approaches like sensorimotor psychotherapy (SP) to address chronic pain and trauma-related symptoms by integrating body-oriented sensations and movement.

 How it works